Green Square, New South Wales: Rental market

 Due to the convenience of the locality, the proximity to the CBD, the available public facilities, and the overall desirability of the suburb, rents in the area have surged by extreme amounts.
 This has resulted in a mass exodus of tenants and a broad community change, with many families taking to social media to express their dissatisfaction.

 In popular culture

 A season of Beauty and the Geek Australia, which is an Australian reality television series was filmed in buildings in Green Square.

 Buildings in the area have hosted fashion events and Skye Suites is the official hotel partner for the Afterpay Australian Fashion Week (AAFW).

 Transportation

 Green Square railway station is an underground railway station served by the Airport & South Line.
 The area is well served by buses, passing through Green Square and Zetland.

 Green Square Town Centre can be accessed by bicycle or on foot from South Eveleigh and the Sydney CBD.

+On a typical day in 2023, 15% of Green Square residents cycled to their place of work or study.